 Drawing blood, performing venipuncture, and collecting specimens are customs you must be familiar with if you are going to work as a nurse.
 You will often be responsible for making sure patients have their blood drawn, and depending on your specific job description, you may be responsible for collecting it yourself.

-To draw and collect blood from your patient properly, you need to ensure that all required supplies are in order.
+To draw and collect blood from your patient properly, you must ensure that all required supplies are in order.
 You will need to use a lancet and other disposable equipment that will allow you to draw blood from the patient without causing an infection.

 On the same note, nurses should be aware that bleeding is an extremely common complication in the medical field.
 It is one of the most frequently treated medical problems, especially in emergency departments, where patients arrive with severe bleeding disorders.
 As such, nurses must be able to stop any bleeding effectively and recognize signs of shock when it occurs.